It’s time for embedded user interfaces to catch up to the rest of the world.

 “When you put so much hard work and creativity into an app, you really want it to reach people.
 But ultimately, everyone will experience your app in their own way and if you think about the millions of people who could use your app, you have to consider how diverse their perspectives are.”

 The key statement here is that we all want our products to reach people, in terms of both usability and market share.
 Using collaborative tools that make design equal to code is just the way to do it.

-To see how easy it is to put design into action, try the sample applications included in our free 30-day Storyboard Suite trial:
+To see how easy it is to put design into action, try the sample applications included in our free 30-day Storyboard trial: